 We all know that driving under the influence is dangerous, irresponsible and illegal.
 But have you considered the dangers that come with driving while sleepy?

-According to the CDC, an estimated 1 in 25 drivers reports having fallen asleep within the past 30 days.
-Estimates for the number of crashes caused by drowsy driving are harder to determine — there’s no blood panel post-crash to check for tiredness — but the Centers for Disease Control and Prevention (CDC) estimates that in 2013, drowsy driving was responsible for 72,000 crashes, 44,000 injuries and 800 deaths.
-Overall, the number of deaths caused by drowsy driving year-over-year could be as high as 6,000.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 1 in 25 drivers report having fallen asleep within the past 30 days.
+Estimates for the number of crashes caused by drowsy driving are harder to determine — there’s no blood panel post-crash to check for tiredness — but the CDC estimates that in 2013, drowsy driving was responsible for 72,000 crashes, 44,000 injuries and 800 deaths.
+Overall, the number of deaths caused by drowsy driving year-over-year are estimated to be as high as 6,000.

-Commercial drivers behind the wheel for long stretches at a time are at a higher-risk of succumbing to drowsy driving.
+Commercial drivers behind the wheel for long stretches are at a higher-risk of succumbing to drowsy driving.

 According to The Sleep Foundation, driving after being awake for 18 hours is as dangerous as driving with a blood alcohol level of 0.05.
 After 24 hours awake, reflexes and perception are equally as bad as having a blood alcohol level over the legal limit.
-There’s a reason that commercial drivers are legally subject to the following parameters: the 14-hour day, the 11-hour driving limit and the duty limits on driving days.
-Unfortunately, you don’t have to be driving the entire time to become too tired to drive.
+There’s a reason that commercial drivers are legally subject to the following parameters: a 14-hour day, 11-hour driving limit and duty limits on driving days.

 Consider this – the CDC recommends that adults get at least seven hours of sleep every night but more than a third of American adults aren’t sleeping enough.
 People who don’t get that recommended amount of sleep wake up to commute to work.
 Shift workers are specifically at-risk of drowsy driving.
 Even if getting enough sleep, it’s more likely to be less restful than workers who operate during daylight hours due to their circadian rhythms.